sagemathinc/cocalc/notes/final_push-part2.md

 After deploy, top priority, in order:

+(1:00?) [ ] delete trailing whitespace and cursors -- instead of avoiding the line where there is a cursor, when applying a diff, put trailing whitespace back in, so that cursor moves to where it should.
+This is a much better approach.

 (0:15?) [ ] "Latex Log" --> "Latex"; also the icons are wrong: icon-refresh should be "eye", and refresh should be next to latex.

 (0:45?) [ ] BUG -- latex output log -- isn't properly sized relative to container.